Calculating time off in lieu

 Sorry to alert you, but there are less than two months until Christmas Day (or is it fewer than two months?)
-Either way, the ‘silly season’ will soon be upon us and some businesses will be experiencing pre-Christmas panic and requiring their employees to work additional hours to fulfil orders, meet targets, or just go that ‘extra mile’ to deliver great customer service.
+Either way, the ‘silly season’ will soon be upon us and some businesses will be experiencing pre-Christmas panic and requiring their employees to work additional hours to fulfill orders, meet targets, or just go that ‘extra mile’ to deliver great customer service.

 So what happens when your budget doesn’t stretch for additional overtime payments to staff or employees would rather take advantage of the sunshine and take time off in lieu of payment to spend with their kids on school holidays?
 Can everyone have their cake and eat it, too?